 Fresh basil for garnish

-Stewed Grape Tomatoes
+Stewed Cherry Tomatoes

-2 pint grape tomatoes, rinsed
+2 pint cherry (or grape) tomatoes, rinsed

 1 tablespoon red wine vinegar

 Additional Italian seasonings of your choice - I used the Ariosto seasoning for tomato-based sauces which contains salt, so I deleted any additional salt.
 Dried oregano and basil would also taste good.